-Melinda Leoce is the Instructor of Percussion and Director of Athletic Bands at Graceland University in Lamoni, Iowa, where she teaches Applied Lessons, the Graceland Percussion and Steel Pan Ensemble, the Marching Yellowjackets, Music Theory and Ear Training, World Music, and Music Technology.
-She frequently makes appearances as a clinician throughout the United States, specializing in drumline, percussion ensemble, steel pan, and world percussion.
+Melinda Leoce is the Instructor of Percussion and Director of Athletic Bands at Graceland University in Lamoni, Iowa, where she teaches Applied Lessons, the Graceland Percussion and Steel Pan Ensembles, Percussion Methods and Pedagogy, the Marching Yellowjackets, Music Theory and Ear Training, World Music, and Music Technology.
+Her research interests include marching percussion, steel pan performance and pedagogy, percussion ensemble, and non-western percussion.

-Recent highlights of Melinda’s professional career include appearances with the Des Moines Symphony, the Tallahassee Symphony, the Bloomington Chamber Singers, the Brass Band of Central Florida, and Carolina Crown Drum and Bugle Corps.
-She has performed three times at the Percussive Arts Society International Convention, both as a soloist and with the Indiana University and Florida State University Percussion Ensembles.
-She is an active member of the John Psathas Percussion Project (JP3), a chamber group based out of Greenville, South Carolina.
-JP3 recently completed recording sessions for their upcoming album, Volume I, due for release in 2018.
+Recent highlights of Melinda’s professional career include appearances with the Des Moines Symphony, the Bloomington Chamber Singers, and Carolina Crown Drum and Bugle Corps.
+She has performed at three Percussive Arts Society International Conventions, both as a soloist and with the Indiana University and Florida State University Percussion Ensembles.
+She is an active member of the John Psathas Percussion Project (JP3), a chamber percussion group based out of Greenville, South Carolina.
+JP3 recently completed recording sessions for their upcoming album, Volume I, due for release on PARMA Records in January 2019.

 Daniele Morgan Photography